Bluefinger/bevy_rand/tutorial/02-basic-usage.md

 #[derive(Component)]
 struct Stat(u32);

-fn randomise_npc_stat(mut rng: Single<&mut Entropy<WyRand>, With<GlobalRng>>, mut q_npc: Query<&mut Stat, With<Npc>>) {
+fn randomise_npc_stat(mut rng: Single<&mut WyRand, With<GlobalRng>>, mut q_npc: Query<&mut Stat, With<Npc>>) {
     for mut stat in q_npc.iter_mut() {
         stat.0 = rng.next_u32();
     }
 }
 ```

 But how can we achieve determinism in cases of where we want to randomise values within a query iteration?
-Well, by not using `GlobalEntropy` but `Entropy` instead, moving the RNG source from a single global entity to the entities you want to provide entropy to themselves.
+Well, by not using `GlobalRng` to instead moving the RNG source from a single global entity to the entities you want to provide entropy to.
 The next section will cover their usage.